Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

     >}}

-To this end I had acquired an `RJ45 to USB` cable and configured my PC's serial to match the seller provided serial configuration.
+To this end, I had acquired an `RJ45 to USB` cable and configured my PC's serial to match the seller-provided serial configuration.

 ```
 (Routing) #show serial